 In the tradition of the prologue and minilogue xd, drumlogue also offers an API (Application Programming Interface) that allows anyone to extend the possibilities of the hardware by developing plugins called “units”.
 Using the drumlogue SDK (Standard Development Kit), custom synthesizer, delay, reverb and master effect units can be created, and then loaded onto the drumlogue via a USB connection. (mass storage device mode)

-* The SDK and its documentation will soon be available on GitHub
+* The SDK and its documentation is currently available on GitHub

 * Units built for the prologue, minilogue xd and NTS-1 are not directly compatible with drumlogue

 Up to 24 custom synthesizer units can be loaded into the Multi-Engine User section.
 When selected, a custom synthesizer can be played via the Multi-Engine’s dedicated sequencer lane, as well as via MIDI messages.
 Each synthesizer can expose up to 24 custom parameters accessible via the encoders and OLED display, each of which can also be modulated via the sequencer’s motion feature.

 Being complete synthesizer voices, developers have complete freedom to add any type of internal modulation and articulation they feel like.
 Polyphonic custom synthesizers are also possible (within CPU resource limits), although can only be played with true polyphony via MIDI.